spierala/blog-posts/introducing-signal-store.md

 And there is more which we haven't covered:
 - Meta reducers
-- We can register extensions: Redux DevTools, Immutable Extension, Undo Extension, Logger Extension
+- We can register extensions:
+  - Immutable State Extension (enforce state immutability)
+  - Undo Extension (Undo state changes)
+  - Logger Extension (Log actions and updated state in the JS console)
 - You can write your own extensions

 ## Feature Store